Dolakha Town, Nepal

 Dolakha Town is a village of Bhimeshwar Municipality of the Dolakha District, located in Bagmati Province in the lower Himalayas region of northern Nepal.

 Etymology

-In its origin the town of Dolakha was called "Abhayapur" which means "Abhay" — without fear; and "pur" — cities.
+In its origin, the town of Dolakha was called "Abhayapur," which means "Abhay" — without fear; and "pur" — Nature cities.
 That is why Dolakha Town is also referred to as the "city without fear" because of the power of the god Bhim Sen.